SoundMotives/SoundMotives/README.md

 # Hi there 👋

-## I'm Dave, a London-based back-end developer.
+## I'm Dave, a London-based developer, with a focus on back-end development.

 From March - July 2024, I worked as a full-stack developer for micro-mobility start up, Ventete, working predominantly on web development and 3rd party API integrations.
 I oversaw their migration from a Wordpress/PHP build to a Shopify build through June / July.